-All initial evaluations under a major version (e.g., 1.x, 2.x, etc.) of the security requirements for a given product shall constitute a new evaluation and shall receive a new approval number.
+All initial evaluations under a major version (e.g., 1.x, 2.x, 3.x.
+4.x, 5.x etc.) of the security requirements for a given product shall constitute a new evaluation and shall receive a new approval number.

 Revisions to approved devices are termed "deltas."
 Delta reviews involve the Recognized PTS Laboratory (or "PTS Lab") assessing the changes based upon the most current major version of the security requirements used for the original assessment and the most current FAQ publication associated with those requirements.
-For example, if a device was originally assessed against PTS v2.0, any delta assessments would have to be performed using v2.1 (the most current version of PTS v2.x and the last issued v2.x FAQs).
+For example, if a device was originally assessed against PTS POI v4.0, any delta assessments would have to be performed using v4.1 (the most current version of PTS v4.x and the last issued v4.x FAQs).
 Examples of deltas include: